codesandtags/algorithms-documentation/exercises/zero-to-mastery/cheatsheet.md

 -  ✅ Can I use additional data structures? (i.e. data map)
 -  ✅ Can I assume this is only for English?
 -  ✅ What is the length of the string?
+-  ✅ Is data uppercase or lowercase?
+-  ✅ What happends when the string is empty?
+-  ✅ What happens when the string is one character?

 ## Common questions for array manipulation: